 Lately I have been fielding a lot of questions about hedgehog poop (what a way to start an article, eh?!).
-Normal hedgehog stools are usually a medium to dark brown in color and fairly firm, kind of like the texture we expect from a healthy dog.
-In the picture above, Yacy shows off a large but healthy stool.
-While it is not normal for hedgehog stools to be soft or runny in consistency, it isn’t all that unusual of an occurrence.
+Normal hedgehog stools are a medium to dark brown in color and medium firm, kind of like the texture we expect from a healthy dog's droppings.
+In the picture above, one of our hedgehogs shows off a large but healthy stool.
+While it is not normal for hedgehog stools to be soft or runny in consistency, it does happen sometimes.

-Reactions to new foods, or even foods themselves can result in soft stools.
-Dairy products are notorious for creating soft stools.
-So are cheap cat foods.
+Reactions to new foods or certain specific foods can cause soft stools.
+Dairy products and cheap cat foods are notorious for this.
 Some foods can even cause hedgehog poop to come out in really scary looking colors.
-Once I got in a rescue that had what looked like hideous, bloody stools.
+Once I got a rescue that had what looked like hideous, bloody stools.
 We quickly took him to the vet who explained that it had turned that color because of red dye in his food.
 Whew!
-I’ve also seen where yellow dye does nasty stuff to the coloration.
+I’ve also seen yellow dye do nasty stuff to the color.

-A good rule of thumb is that if the hedgehog is eating and drinking normally, following its usual behavior patterns, and there is no unusual coloration that is not accounted for by the food, loose stools are not cause for alarm.
-Things to check would be diet, making sure there are no signs of illness, and making sure hedgie is sufficiently warm.
-If there is unexplainable discoloration, hedgie isn’t acting right, or it lasts for more than three days, a trip to the vet is warranted.
-If hedgie isn't acting right, take hedgie to the vet right away.
+A good rule of thumb is that if the hedgehog is eating and drinking normally, behaving normally, and there is no unusual coloration other than from food, loose stools are not cause for alarm.
+Check the diet, check for signs of illness, and make sure your hedgehog is warm.
+If there is unexplainable discoloration, your hedgehog is not acting right, or it lasts for more than three days, then take your hedgehog to the vet.
+If your hedgehog is not right, go to the vet right away!

-The vet may advise to put the hedgehog on a bland diet and may recommend a stool sample.
-The stool sample will likely involve a check for parasites and bacteria.
-Depending on what the vet finds, you may be prescribed an antibiotic or antiparasitic medication, usually given orally.
-The vet may also give fluids or prescribe something to give to help with the immediate symptoms or recommend fluids if your hedgehog has become dehydrated.
+The vet may tell you to put the hedgehog on a bland diet.
+They may take a stool sample to check for parasites and bacteria.
+Depending on what the vet finds, you may be prescribed an antibiotic or treat for parasites.
+The vet may also give your hedgehog medicine to help with the immediate symptoms or recommend fluids if your hedgehog has become dehydrated.